 Parents of Addicted Loved Ones (PAL) is a Christian-run non-profit based on one founding phrase: “People helping people through the woods.”
-PAL meetings are usually held weekly and provide support for parents who have children that are addicted to drugs or alcohol.
+PAL meetings are usually held weekly and provide support for parents who have children addicted to drugs or alcohol.
 PAL groups are run by peers and consist of both an educational and a sharing component.

-Families Anonymous is another 12-step program designed for the family members of people who are addicted to drugs or alcohol or have related behavioral health conditions.
-Like the other groups on this list, Families Anonymous focuses on the similarities between the experiences of different attendees to show that many other families share in the same struggles.
+Families Anonymous is another 12-step program designed for the family members of people addicted to drugs or alcohol or have related behavioral health conditions.
+Like the other groups on this list, Families Anonymous focuses on the similarities between the experiences of different attendees to show that many other families share the same struggles.

 SMART Recovery Family & Friends

 SMART recovery, or Self-Management and Recovery Training, is a secular alternative to Al-Anon and similar spirituality-based interventions.
 SMART Recovery Family & Friends is a science-based program for family members of people living with addiction.
-SMART Recovery Family & Friends has several meetings in many cities and uses non-confrontational methods to help loved-ones cope with a friend or family member’s addiction.
+SMART Recovery Family & Friends has several meetings in many cities and uses non-confrontational methods to help loved ones cope with a friend or family member’s addiction.